About the Career

 About this apprenticeship

 Once contracted to the Lakeshore Area Carpentry Apprenticeship Committee, you will be invited to attend your paid-related instruction at Mid-State Technical College in Wisconsin Rapids.
-(Note-50% of the classes are in person at MSTC and the other 50% are done through interactive television in a classroom on the LTC Campus)
+(Note-50% of the classes are in person at MSTC and the other 50% are done online through the Microsoft Teams)

 The Carpentry Apprenticeship requires 6,240 work hours - 5,840 on the job and 400 in paid-related instruction.
 In addition, 120 hours of unpaid-related night school is required.